-- (2) elected an EP unit structure for both irrigation practices (a separate EU for irrigated practices and a separate EU for non-irrigated practice) for the crop county, but does not qualify for MCEU, or MCEU not applicable because primary and secondary county designations are not made for each irrigation practice (each EP) by the ARD and such discovery is made (see Exh.
-9F): - (a) on or before the ARD: - (i) if both irrigation practices separately meet EU qualifications, then EP applies for both irrigation practices; - (ii) if both irrigation practices do not separately meet EU qualifications, the insured may elect: - (A) one EU for both irrigation practices on a crop county basis, provided it meets the qualification for a single EU; or - (B) BUs or OUs for both irrigation practices, whichever is reported on the acreage report and for which the insured qualifies. - (b) after the ARD: - (i) if both irrigation practices separately meet EU qualifications, then EP applies for both irrigation practices; - (ii) if both irrigation practices do not separately meet EU qualifications, then: - (A) the unit structure will be one EU for both irrigation practices on a crop county basis, provided EU requirements are met; or - (B) if the requirements for an EU are not met, a BU structure will apply to both irrigation practices. - (3) elected EP on one irrigation practice by SCD and other irrigation practice is BU or OU and does not qualify for MCEU or MCEU is not applicable because primary or secondary county designation is not made on EP irrigation practice by the ARD and such discovery is made (see Exh.
-9G): - (a) on or before the ARD:
+- (i) if the crop county qualifies for EU, then the unit structure will be EU on a crop county basis; - (ii) if the crop county does not qualify for EU, then BUs or OUs, whichever is reported on the acreage report and for which the insured qualifies, will apply; - (b) after ARD: - (i) if the crop county qualifies for EU, then the unit structure will be EU on a crop county basis; - (ii) if the crop county does not qualify for EU, then a BU structure will apply. - (2) elected a separate EU for irrigated practice and a separate EU for non-irrigated practice for the crop county, but does not qualify for MCEU, or MCEU is not applicable because primary and secondary county designations are not made for each irrigation practice (each EI) by the ARD and such discovery is made (see Exh.
+9F): - (a) on or before the ARD: - (i) if both irrigation practices separately meet EU qualifications, then EI applies for both irrigation practices; - (ii) if both irrigation practices do not separately meet EU qualifications, the insured may elect: - (A) one EU for one irrigation practice (all irrigated or all non-irrigated practices), provided it meets the qualifications for an EU (EI), and BUs or OUs for the other irrigation practice, whichever is reported on the acreage report and for which the insured qualifies.
+MCEU will apply if all requirements for MCEU are met; or - (B) one EU for both irrigation practices on a crop county basis, provided it meets the qualification for a single EU.
+MCEU will apply if all requirement for MCEU are met; or - (C) BUs or OUs for both irrigation practices, whichever is reported on the acreage report and for which the insured qualifies. - (b) after the ARD: